 Profile setup [Help]

-Enter the username and pontigure SSH access on sudo. password you will use to log in the next screen but a password to the system.
-You can I is still needed for
+Enter the username and p configure SSH access on sudo. assword you will use to the next screen but a pa log in to the system.
+You can ssword is still needed for

-Your name:
+Your name: I

-Your server's name: The name it uses when it talks to other computers.
+Your server's name: The name it uses when it talks to other computers. ı

 Pick a username:

 Choose a password:

 Confirm your password:

 [Done]